Principal Pops Conductor: Naples Philharmonic

 Principal Pops Conductor: National Arts Centre Orchestra

-Jack Everly is the Principal Pops Conductor of the Naples Philharmonic, the Indianapolis and Baltimore Symphony Orchestras and the National Arts Centre Orchestra (Ottawa).
-He has conducted the Los Angeles Philharmonic at the Hollywood Bowl, The New York Pops at Carnegie Hall, the San Francisco Symphony and numerous appearances with The Cleveland Orchestra at Blossom Music Center.
+Jack Everly is the principal pops conductor of the Indianapolis Symphony Orchestra and the Baltimore Symphony Orchestra, the Naples Philharmonic and the National Arts Centre Orchestra (Ottawa).
+He has conducted the Los Angeles Philharmonic at the Hollywood Bowl, the New York Pops at Carnegie Hall, the San Francisco Symphony and numerous appearances with The Cleveland Orchestra at Blossom Music Center.
 Jack will conduct over 90 performances in more than 22 North American cities this season.

-As Music Director of the National Memorial Day Concert and A Capitol Fourth on PBS, Jack proudly leads the National Symphony Orchestra in these patriotic celebrations on the National Mall.
-These concerts attract hundreds of thousands of attendees on the lawn, and the broadcasts — reaching millions of viewers — are among the highest-rated programming on PBS television.
+Celebrating his 11th anniversary as music director of the National Memorial Day Concert and A Capitol Fourth on PBS, Jack proudly leads the National Symphony Orchestra in these patriotic celebrations on the West Lawn of the U.S. Capitol.
+These concerts attract hundreds of thousands of attendees on the lawn, and the broadcasts reach millions of viewers and are some of the highest-rated programming on PBS television.

-A graduate of the Jacobs School of Music at Indiana University, Jack is a recipient of the 2015 Indiana Historical Society Living Legends Award and holds an Honorary Doctor of Arts degree from Franklin College in his home state of Indiana.
-He is a proud resident of the Indianapolis community and, when not on the podium, you can find him at home with his family.
+A graduate of the Jacobs School of Music at Indiana University, Jack was awarded an Honorary Doctor of Music in 2021 from his alma mater.
+He is a recipient of the 2015 Indiana Historical Society Living Legends Award and holds an honorary doctorate of arts from Franklin College in his home state of Indiana.
+He is a proud resident of the Indianapolis community and, when not on the podium, you can find Jack at home with his family.